aschworer/icqtohtml/README.md

 # icqtohtml
-Simple ICQ history to QIP history parses, 2006
+Simple ICQ history to QIP history converter, 2006

 Made for the purpose of converting existing ICQ history to QIP history format + Swing study